 Resiliency and disaster recovery in Azure SignalR Service

 Resiliency and disaster recovery is a common need for online systems.
-Azure SignalR Service already guarantees 99.9% availability, but it's still a regional service.
-Your service instance is always running in one region and won't fail-over to another region when there is a region-wide outage.
+Azure SignalR Service already provides 99.9% availability, however it's still a regional service.
+When there's a region-wide outage, your service instance doesn't fail over to another region because it's always running in the one region.

-Instead, our service SDK provides a functionality to support multiple SignalR service instances and automatically switch to other instances when some of them are not available.
-With this feature, you'll be able to recover when a disaster takes place, but you will need to set up the right system topology by yourself.
-You'll learn how to do so in this document.
+• Utilize Multiple Endpoints in Service SDK.
+Our service SDK supports multiple SignalR service instances and automatically switches to other instances when some of them are unavailable.
+With this feature, you're able to recover when a disaster takes place, but you need to set up the right system topology by yourself.
+You learn how to do so in this document.

 High available architecture for SignalR service

-In order to have cross region resiliency for SignalR service, you need to set up multiple service instances in different regions.
+To ensure cross region resiliency for SignalR service, you need to set up multiple service instances in different regions.
 So when one region is down, the others can be used as backup.
-When connecting multiple service instances to app server, there are two roles, primary and secondary.
-Primary is an instance who is taking online traffic and secondary is a fully functional but backup instance for primary.
-In our SDK implementation, negotiate will only return primary endpoints so in normal case clients only connect to primary endpoints.
-But when primary instance is down, negotiate will return secondary endpoints so client can still make connections.
+When app servers connect to multiple service instances, there are two roles, primary and secondary.
+Primary is an instance responsible for receiving online traffic, while secondary serves as a fallback instance that is fully functional.
+In our SDK implementation, negotiate only returns primary endpoints, so clients only connect to primary endpoints in normal cases.
+But when primary instance is down, negotiate returns secondary endpoints so client can still make connections.
 Primary instance and app server are connected through normal server connections but secondary instance and app server are connected through a special type of connection called weak connection.
-The main difference of a weak connection is that it doesn't accept client connection routing, because secondary instance is located in another region.
-Routing a client to another region is not an optimal choice (increases latency).
+One distinguishing characteristic of a weak connection is that it's unable to accept client connection routing due to the location of secondary instance in another region.
+Routing a client to another region isn't an optimal choice (increases latency).

 With this topology, message from one server can still be delivered to all clients as all app servers and SignalR service instances are interconnected.
-But when a client is connected, it's always routed to the app server in the same region to achieve optimal network latency.
+But when a client is connected, it routes to the app server in the same region to achieve optimal network latency.

 Diagram shows two regions each with an app server and a SignalR service, where each server is associated with the SignalR service in its region as primary and with the service in the other region as secondary.